y-oguni-isl/acg/CONTRIBUTING.md

 ## How can I add enemies to a stage?
 1. Download the 3D model for the enemy to public/models/.
 2. Add the copyright notice of the 3D model to `public/models/credit.html`.
-3. Load the file in src/stages/*.ts.
+3. Load the file in `createEnemyPools` in `src/stages/....ts`.
 We need two models, one alive and one dead.

 # Using Shaders through Three.js
 src/webgl/createFog.ts has the most simple shader material.
 You can learn about the shading in Three.js by reading it and [the documentation of ShaderMaterial](https://threejs.org/docs/#api/en/materials/ShaderMaterial).